Huwara: Post-1967–2022

-North of Huwara, was the Huwwara Checkpoint, one of the Israeli checkpoints around Nablus, dismantled in 2011 in order to ease traffic between Nablus and Ramallah.
+The Huwara Checkpoint was dismantled in 2011 in order to ease traffic between Nablus and Ramallah.

 Its location on the main road, used by both Israelis from four Israeli settlements in the Nablus area and Palestinians from the Nablus area, is a controlling factor of the life in Huwara.
 The town has many businesses located on the road, which is controlled by the Israeli army to ensure free passage to Jews and Arabs.

-2023

-2023 Huwara shooting
+2023–present

-On 26 February 2023, a Palestinian gunman shot and killed two young Israeli settlers who were yeshiva students and brothers age 19, and 20, Yagel and Hillel Yaniv in a terror attack.
-The brothers were killed in their car driving through Huwara.
+On 26 February 2023, a Palestinian gunman shot and killed two Israeli settlers aged 19 and 20 as they drove through Huwara.
+The shooting was condemned by Israel but praised by Palestinian militant groups.
+Those militant groups said the shooting attack was a response to an Israeli army incursion into Nablus that killed eleven Palestinians several days earlier.

-2023 Huwara rampage

 Soon after, Huwara was attacked by hundreds of Israeli settlers who torched 30 homes and cars (some sources say "200 buildings" across "four Palestinian villages"), and killed one Palestinian, in what international media sources characterized as an "unprecedented settler rampage".

 Witnesses and video evidence indicated that Israeli soldiers watched, but did not act to halt the violence.
 The Israeli army was criticized for not intervening, despite expecting the violence.
 But Israel's West Bank commander, Maj.
-Gen. Yehuda Fuchs, said the army was unprepared for the severity of the Huwara attack, calling it “a pogrom done by outlaws” -- a term historically applied to mob attacks against eastern European Jews in the 1800s and early 1900s.
+Gen. Yehuda Fuchs, said the army was unprepared for the severity of the Huwara attack, calling it "a pogrom done by outlaws"—a term historically applied to mob attacks against eastern European Jews in the 1800s and early 1900s.
+The rampage was condemned by both Israeli and Palestinian politicians.

-Following the attack, Israel's new far-right Finance Minister, Bezalel Smotrich -- now with new authority over the West Bank -- stated “I think the village of Huwara needs to be wiped out.
-I think the State of Israel should do it.”
+Following the attack, Israel's new far-right Finance Minister, Bezalel Smotrich—now with new authority over the West Bank—stated "I think the village of Huwara needs to be wiped out.
+I think the State of Israel should do it."
 The remark triggered international condemnation from the U.N.
 Secretary General, the United States State Department (which called for Israeli Prime Minister Benjamin Netanyahu to renounce it), Jordan, the United Arab Emirates and others.
 The remark came before a scheduled major fund-raising visit by Smotrich to the United States, and multiple Jewish rights organizations called for the State Department to deny him entry.
+In response to both external and internal criticism, Smotrich qualified his statement.
+He said he didn’t support completely wiping out Huwara, but rather called on Israel to wipe out militants and their supporters from Huwara in order to restore security in the region.